Dead Mountains Wilderness

-Area Description : This 54,410-acre (approximate) wilderness area encompasses the jagged, steep, rust-colored Dead Mountains and the alluvial fans sweeping to the west towards Piute Valley and east towards the Colorado River.
+Area Description: 47,158 acres.
+This wilderness area encompasses the jagged, steep, rust-colored Dead Mountains and the alluvial fans sweeping to the west towards Piute Valley and east towards the Colorado River.
 Centered in the northern half of the wilderness is its highest point, Mount Manchester at an elevation of 3,598 feet.
 A major wash transects the wilderness and Piute Wash borders the wilderness on the west.
 Vegetation is predominantly creosote bush desert scrub and desert wash scrub.
 The northern most occurrence of smoketrees in the California Desert Conservation Area (CDCA) is found within the area?s washes.
 Wildlife is typical for the Mojave Desert; including a small herd of bighorn sheep, coyote, black-tailed jackrabbits, ground squirrels, kangaroo rats, roadrunners, chucker, quail, prairie falcons, red-tailed hawks, golden eagles, rattlesnakes, and several species of lizards.
-The eastern and northeastern portions of the wilderness provide critical habitat for the threatened desert tortoise
+The eastern and northeastern portions of the wilderness provide critical habitat for the threatened desert tortoise.

 Nonfederal Lands: Private lands may lie within the wilderness area.
 Please respect the owner and do not use these lands without permission.